-Line 1(h) - Single Sales Fraction
+Line 1h - Single Sales Fraction

-Divide line 1(f) (New Jersey based receipts) divided by line 1(g) (Total Receipts everywhere) and enter the result.
+Divide line 1f (New Jersey based receipts) by line 1g (Total Receipts everywhere) and enter the result.
 When computing the allocation factor in Schedule J, division must be carried to six (6) decimal places, e.g. 0.123456.

-Schedule P-1

-Partnership Investment Analysis Part I - Partnership Information
+Schedule P-1 Partnership Investment Analysis Part I - Partnership Information

 Itemize the investment in each partnership, limited liability company and any other entity that is treated for federal tax purposes as a partnership.
-List the name, the Federal Identification Number, and the date and state where organized for each partnership.
+List the name, the federal identification number, and the date and state where organized for each partnership.
 Also, check the type of ownership (general or limited), the tax accounting method used to reflect your share of partnership activity on this return (flow through method or separate accounting) and whether or not the partnership has nexus in New Jersey.
-Itemize in Column 7 the amount of tax payments made on behalf of the taxpayer by partnership entities.
-Carry the total amount of taxes paid on behalf of taxpayer to page 1, line 10(b).
-Include a copy of Schedule NJK-1 and Form NJ-1065.
+Itemize in column 7 the amount of tax payments made on behalf of the taxpayer by partnership entities.
+Carry the total amount of taxes paid on behalf of taxpayer to page 1, line 10b.
+Include a copy of Schedule NJK-1 from Form NJ-1065.
 Any one member limited liability company must be included on this schedule.

-NEW FOR Part II - Separate Accounting of Nonunitary Partnership Income
+Part II - Separate Accounting of Nonunitary Partnership Income

 Taxpayers that use a Separate Tax Accounting Method on nonunitary partnership investments must complete Part II to compute the appropriate amount of tax.
 Pursuant to N.J.S.A.
-54:10A-6, taxpayers must enter a single sales factor allocation in Column 3.
-Do not use three factor allocation (property, payroll, and sales) from the Partnership return (Form NJ-1065).
+54:10A-6, taxpayers must enter a single sales factor allocation in column 3.
+Do not use three factor allocation (property, payroll, and sales) from the partnership return (Form NJ-1065).